wur-bioinformatics/introduction-to-bioinformatics/week5.md

 #### Classification

-Classification is related to differential expression analysis, in that it tries to find genes that best explain the difference between conditions.
+Classification is related to differential abundance analysis, in that it tries to find genes that best explain the difference between conditions.
 However, here the goal is actually to predict the condition of new sample based on a limited set of gene expression levels, as accurately as possible.